Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~

 You can issue an HTTP redirect from within a view callable by using the
-:func:`pyramid.httpexceptions.redirect` function.
+:func:`pyramid.response.redirect` function.
 This function raises an
-:class:`pyramid.httpexceptions.HTTPFound` exception (a "302"), which is
+:class:`pyramid.response.HTTPFound` exception (a "302"), which is caught by
-caught by an exception handler and turned into a response.
+the default exception response handler and turned into a response.

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import redirect
+   from pyramid.response import redirect

    def myview(request):
        redirect('http://example.com')